 Newark is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 401 people and just one neighborhood, Newark is the 258th largest community in Maryland.
-Newark has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Newark was built prior to World War II, making it one of the older and more historic towns in the country.

 Newark is a decidedly white-collar town, with fully 85.53% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Newark is a town of managers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Newark who work in management occupations (64.78%), food service (11.32%), and teaching (5.66%).